This Sausage Egg Casserole is sponsored by Mariani™ Family Orchards, all thoughts and opinions expressed here are my own.

 You will notice that the ingredients are super basic.
 Nothing processed or hard to find at your local grocery store.
 This recipe is also completely Whole30, Paleo, Gluten-free, and Dairy-free.

 Walnutmilk is a plant-based non-dairy milk alternative and it is delicious.
-You may recall these Middle Eastern Curried Lamb Meatballs or this Baked Oatmeal Recipe also made with Mariani Walnutmilk.
-Made from walnuts, this recipe uses none other than California-grown Mariani Vanilla Walnutmilk.
+You may recall these Middle Eastern Curried Lamb Meatballs, Baked Oatmeal Recipe, or this creamy and delicious Cauliflower Leek and Potato Soup also made with Mariani Walnutmilk.

 What exactly makes Mariani Walnutmilk so awesome?

 - Significantly less sugar than dairy milk or other plant-based milk (1 cup of Original Mariani Walnutmilk has 4 grams of sugar, Unsweetened has 0 grams, and Vanilla has 8 grams).